apereo/cas/docs/cas-server-documentation/installation/Configuring-SAML2-DynamicMetadata.md

 SAML metadata for registered service provider must be fetched from Git repositories defined in CAS configuration.
 </p></div>

-{% include casproperties.html modules="cas-server-support-saml-idp-metadata-git" %}
+{% include casproperties.html properties="cas.authn.saml-idp.metadata.git" %}

 ### Identity Provider Metadata

 Metadata artifacts that belong to CAS as a SAML2 identity provider may also be managed and stored via Git.
 Artifacts such as the metadata, signing and encryption keys, etc are kept on the file-system in distinct directory locations inside the repository and data is pushed to or pulled from git repositories on demand.

 #### Per Service